nutenkivinaykumar/01_CPlusPlus/GFG_CIP/OOPS/README.definitions.md

     -   Abstraction means displaying only essential information and hiding the details

     a.
-Data Abstraction - shows the required information about the data and hides the unnecessary data
+DATA ABSTRACTION - shows the required information about the data and hides the unnecessary data

     b.
-Control Abstraction - shows the required information about the implementation and hides unnecessary information
+CONTROL ABSTRACTION - shows the required information about the implementation and hides unnecessary information

         i.
 Abstraction using Classes.
 Access Specifiers.
 Public, Private, and Protected. ii.
 Abstraction using Header files.